+The genuine hh.exe file is a software component of HTML Help by Microsoft Corporation.
 Microsoft's "hh.exe" file in "C:\Windows" is their HTML Help Executable Program, a legitimate Windows core file.
 It runs when a "compiled help file" (type .chm) is opened by clicking on the file or a linked menu item.
 By calling the HTML Help ActiveX control, it causes the help file to open inside the Help Viewer.
 The Microsoft HTML Help product and other third-party authoring software allow developers to compile their own ".chm" file(s) with expanding tables of contents, shortcuts, keyword search, and pop-up topics.
 Malware also uses this filename to cloak itself, sometimes in other locations, (such as "C:\Users\<username>\AppData\Roaming"), or as a target for overwriting.
 Microsoft, founded in 1975 to develop a BASIC interpreter by Paul Allen and by Bill Gates, whose father was a lawyer, negotiated a powerfully profitable contract with IBM for the MS-DOS operating system, which launched its growth to its present size.

 HH stands for Microsoft HTML Help Executable

 The .exe extension on a filename indicates an executable file.
-Executable files may, in some cases, harm your computer.
+Executable files may in some cases harm your computer.
 Therefore, please read below to decide for yourself whether the hh.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 Description: The original hh.exe from Microsoft is an important part of Windows, but often causes problems.
 Hh.exe is located in the C:\Windows folder.

-Known file sizes on Windows 10/11/7 are 16,896 bytes (41% of all occurrences), 10,752 bytes, 15,360 bytes, 18,432 bytes or 40,960 bytes.
+Known file sizes on Windows 11/10/7 are 16,896 bytes (45% of all occurrences), 10,752 bytes, 40,960 bytes, 15,360 bytes or 18,432 bytes.

 The hh.exe file is a Windows core system file.
 It is a trustworthy file from Microsoft.
+The program is not visible.

 Therefore the technical security rating is 0% dangerous, but you should also take into account the user reviews.